LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.1/index.en.md

 Just like with the air quality data, we're going to focus on using long-term historical data for our water level analysis.
 Instead of using the pyCIOT suite's built-in methods for accessing data, we'll take a different approach:

-Download the Data Archive: We'll directly download the data set titled "Water Resources Agency - Groundwater Level Station" from the historical database of the Civil IoT Taiwan Data Service Platform.
+1. **Download the Data Archive:** We'll directly download the data set titled "Water Resources Agency - Groundwater Level Station" from the historical database of the Civil IoT Taiwan Data Service Platform.
 This dataset contains extensive historical data on groundwater levels.

-Save the Data: After downloading, we'll store this data in a folder named Water.
+2. **Save the Data:** After downloading, we'll store this data in a folder named `Water`.
 This step helps us keep our data organized and easily accessible.

-Decompress the Data: The data we've downloaded will be in a zip compressed file.
+3. **Decompress the Data:** The data we've downloaded will be in a zip compressed file.
 Our first task is to unzip this file.
 Unzipping will reveal a number of daily files, which are also in a compressed format.

-Decompress Daily Files: We'll then decompress each of these daily files.
+4. **Decompress Daily Files:** We'll then decompress each of these daily files.
 This step is crucial as it converts the compressed files into a format that we can work with for our analysis.

-Store Decompressed Data: Finally, we'll store the decompressed daily files in another folder, named CSV_Water.
+5. **Store Decompressed Data:** Finally, we'll store the decompressed daily files in another folder, named `CSV_Water`.
 This folder will now contain all the daily groundwater level data in an accessible format, ready for us to process and analyze.

 By following these steps, we ensure that we have a comprehensive and organized dataset of groundwater levels, which is crucial for accurate and effective analysis.